-- 3.1 When a validated Category A technique is incorporated into an analytical scheme, at least one other technique (from either Category A, B or C) shall be used. - 3.2 When a Category A technique is not used, at least three different validated techniques shall be employed.
-Two of the three techniques shall be based on uncorrelated techniques from Category B. - 3.2.1 For cannabis, macroscopic and microscopic examinations will be considered as uncorrelated techniques from Category B when observations include documented details of botanical features.
-Laboratories shall define the acceptance criteria for these features for each examination. - 3.2.2 For exhibits of cannabis that lack sufficient observable macroscopic and microscopic botanical detail (e.g. extracts or residues), Δ^9 -tetrahydrocannabinol (THC) or other cannabinoids shall be identified utilizing the principles set forth in sections 3.1 and 3.2. - 3.3 Botanists may identify cannabis and other botanical material utilizing morphological characteristics (category B) alone provided sufficient botanical features appropriate for identification are observed.
+- IIIB.3.1 When a validated Category A technique is incorporated into an analytical scheme, at least one other technique (from either Category A, B or C) shall be used. - IIIB.3.2 When a Category A technique is not used, at least three different validated techniques shall be employed.
+Two of the three techniques shall be based on uncorrelated techniques from Category B. - IIIB.3.2.1 For cannabis, macroscopic and microscopic examinations will be considered as uncorrelated techniques from Category B when observations include documented details of botanical features.
+Laboratories shall define the acceptance criteria for these features for each examination. - IIIB.3.2.2 For exhibits of cannabis that lack sufficient observable macroscopic and microscopic botanical detail (e.g. extracts or residues), Δ^9 -tetrahydrocannabinol (THC) or other cannabinoids shall be identified utilizing the principles set forth in sections 3.1 and 3.2.

+Botanists may identify cannabis and other botanical material utilizing morphological characteristics (category B) alone provided sufficient botanical features appropriate for identification are observed.
 Such examinations shall be made only by analysts competent in botanical identifications.
 In this context botanical competence applies to those examiners recognized as professional botanists or those assessed to be competent by such.
-Identifications of chemical components contained in botanicals (mescaline, opiates, psilocin, etc.) should rely on principles set forth in sections 3.1 and 3.2. - 3.4 All Category A and botanical identifications shall have data that are reviewable.
+Identifications of chemical components contained in botanicals (mescaline, opiates, psilocin, etc.) should rely on principles set forth in sections 3.1 and 3.2.

+IIIB.3.4 All Category A and botanical identifications shall have data that are reviewable.
 Where a Category A technique is not used, the requirement for reviewable data applies to category B techniques.
 Examples of reviewable data are

-- printed spectra, chromatograms, digital images, photographs or photocopies (color, where appropriate) of TLC plates - contemporaneous documented peer review for microcrystalline tests - reference to published data for pharmaceutical identifiers - For cannabis and botanical materials only: recording of detailed descriptions of morphological characteristics. - 3.5 For the use of any method to be considered of value, test results shall be considered "positive."
-While "negative" test results provide useful information for ruling out the presence of a particular drug or drug class, these results have no value toward establishing the forensic identification of a drug. - 3.6 The laboratory shall employ quality assurance measures to ensure the results correspond to the exhibit.
-Example measures are: - the use of two separate samplings - sample identification procedures such as bar-coding and witness checks - good laboratory practices (e.g., positive and negative controls, one sample opened at a time, procedural blanks) - 3.7 In cases where hyphenated techniques are used (e.g. gas chromatography-mass spectrometry, liquid chromatography-diode array ultraviolet spectroscopy), they will be considered as separate techniques provided that the results from each are used. - 3.8 The chosen analytical scheme shall demonstrate the identity of the specific drug present and shall preclude a false positive identification and minimize false negatives.
-Where a scheme has limitations, this shall be reflected in the final interpretation (see Part IVC Uncertainty).
+- printed spectra, chromatograms, digital images, photographs or photocopies (color, where appropriate) of TLC plates - contemporaneous documented peer review for microcrystalline tests - reference to published data for pharmaceutical identifiers - For cannabis and botanical materials only: recording of detailed descriptions of morphological characteristics. - IIIB.3.5 For the use of any method to be considered of value, test results shall be considered "positive." (i.e., it must meet the acceptance criteria defined in the method validation and operating protocol.)
+When possible, data from a test result should be compared to data generated from a reference material which has been analyzed under the same analytical conditions (see PART IV A Section 6.3).
+While "negative" test results provide useful information for ruling out the presence of a particular drug or drug class, these results have no value toward establishing the forensic identification of a drug. - IIIB.3.6 The laboratory shall employ quality assurance measures to ensure the results correspond to the exhibit.
+Example measures are: - the use of two separate samplings - sample identification procedures such as bar-coding and witness checks - good laboratory practices (e.g., positive and negative controls, one sample opened at a time, procedural blanks) - IIIB.3.7 In cases where hyphenated techniques are used (e.g. gas chromatography-mass spectrometry, liquid chromatography-diode array ultraviolet spectroscopy), they will be considered as separate techniques provided that the results from each are used.

+The chosen analytical scheme shall demonstrate the identity of the specific drug present and shall preclude a false positive identification and minimize false negatives.
+Where a scheme has limitations, this shall be reflected in the final interpretation (see Part IVC - Uncertainty).

-4 Comment
+IIIB.4 Comment